dayseanm04/network/CCNA/Configure-and-Verify-DHCP-Snooping/task-config/Task2-Configure-DHCP-Snooping-and-Trusted-Interfaces.md

 I will also configurr the **uplink interfaces** as **trusted** so DHCP server replies can sent by the switches.

+## 🧠 Simple Explanation

+DHCP Snooping works by:
+- ✅ Allowing DHCP server messages only on **trusted ports**
+- 🚫 Blocking DHCP server messages coming from **untrusted ports**

+📌 End-user access ports stay **untrusted** by default, which is what we want.

 ## Topology For Reference

 <img width="667" height="221" alt="topology" src="https://github.com/user-attachments/assets/0437e21d-9c1c-483d-b25a-dc0aa1e8f15a" />